-Officials in New York’s Niagara County reported that the total number of confirmed Legionnaires’ disease cases has increased to 37 from last year’s 12 cases.
+Officials in New York’s Niagara County announced that they have increased tests for Legionella bacteria due to more Legionnaire’s Disease Cases being reported.
+The total number of confirmed Legionnaires’ disease cases has increased to 37 from last year’s 12 cases.

 State authorities then ordered the testing of all cooling towers in the area every 90 days.
 At the same time, the authorities ordered physicians to conduct more tests for the disease.